Matthew Quay: American Civil War

 When Curtin became governor in January 1861, he made Quay his private secretary—a considerable advancement for a rural lawyer.
 At the start of the Civil War, Quay was among the earliest from Beaver County to volunteer.
 During May 1861, he was commissioned as a first lieutenant in the 19th Division Pennsylvania Uniformed Militia, but did not take up that place.
-Instead, Governor Curtin made him assistant commissary general of Pennsylvania, with the rank of lieutenant colonel.
+Instead, Governor Andrew Curtin made him assistant commissary general of Pennsylvania, with the rank of lieutenant colonel.
 After the functions of the state commissariat were transferred to Washington, Curtin continued Quay as his private secretary.
 Curtin sought to be a friend of and advocate for Pennsylvania's soldiers, and hundreds of letters poured in each day, letters that the governor had decreed must be individually answered, no matter how petty the grievance.
 This task was delegated to Quay, and he performed it flawlessly, even reproducing Curtin's signature so perfectly even the governor could not tell the difference.

 Other tasks Quay performed for Curtin included being liaison to the legislature.
 The Republicans lost their majority in the Pennsylvania House of Representatives in the 1861 election, but Quay was able to forge an alliance between the Republican minority and the War Democrats, assuring a legislature that would work with Curtin on war matters.
 Curtin found Quay's services valuable, and was reluctant to lose him, but Quay wanted a combat assignment, which in August 1862 he got, as colonel of the 134th Pennsylvania Infantry.
 He and his troops joined General George McClellan's Army of the Potomac in late September 1862, as it pursued General Robert E. Lee's Confederate Army of Northern Virginia after the Battle of Antietam.
 He did not see combat at that time, as McClellan was content to let Lee retreat into Virginia without a battle.
 Shortly thereafter, Quay fell ill of typhoid fever, and on medical advice, and because Curtin wanted him to serve as Pennsylvania's military agent in Washington, he submitted his resignation on December 5, 1862, though there were delays in accepting it.